-Nasal congestion and discharge are extremely common problems that commonly occur together but occasionally occur alone.
+Nasal congestion and discharge (a runny nose) are extremely common problems that commonly occur together but occasionally occur alone.

 Causes of Nasal Congestion and Discharge

 The most common are

 Less common causes include

 Children sometimes put a foreign object in their nose.
 If adults do not see them do this, the first sign may be a foul-smelling nasal discharge due to infection and irritation from the foreign object.
 Rarely, adults with mental disorders put objects in their nose.